Octopus card: Huawei Pay

+Users can download the Octopus app from Huawei AppGallery to purchase new Octopus cards or transfer physical Octopus cards.
+If users have a UnionPay credit card, they can also purchase new Octopus cards in Huawei Wallet.

+Google Wallet

+Starting from 28 April 2024, Google Wallet Octopus cards can be purchased through the Octopus App.
+Users can download the app through the Google Play Store or the Huawei AppGallery.
+The Mobile Octopus supports devices with Android 12 and above.
+However, only the Adult card can be added into Google Wallet.

 Technology

 The Australia-based company ERG Group (now Vix Technology) was selected in 1994 to lead development of the Octopus project.
 It designed, built and installed the Octopus system.
 Operations, maintenance and development were undertaken by Octopus Cards Limited, and in 2005, it replaced the central transaction clearing house with its own system.

 The Octopus card is the first major public transport system to use the Sony 13.56 MHz FeliCa radio frequency identification (RFID) chip.
 It is a contactless system, so users need only hold the card in close proximity to the reader.
 Data is transmitted at up to 212 kbit/s (the maximum speed for Sony FeliCa chips), compared to 9.6 kbit/s for other smart card systems like Mondex and Visa Cash.
 The card has a storage capacity of 1 to 64 kB, compared to 125 bytes provided by magnetic stripe cards.